K4t3a/K4t3a/README.md

 - 💻 Currently learning: Java, REST API, and Linux.
 - 🚀 Want to master and improve: NestJS and React.
 - 🎨 I enjoy doing design stuff!
 - 🌟 My dream is to become a senior developer.
-- 🎮 Anime and video game enthusiast!
 - 🌍 Languages: Russian and English.

 <div id="lang" style="text-align: center;">